 If you’ve ever seen truly decorative concrete before, you know how beautiful and unique it can be.
 It can also be a challenge to duplicate the effect yourself.
 However, if you’re up for a challenge and want to create a concrete stamp to use, you can do it.
 Let’s look at the basic steps for creating a concrete stamp.

-Creating a Concrete Stamp
+Creating Stamped Concrete

 The first thing to consider when creating your own concrete stamp is that it’s not always one of the best things to do yourself.
 If you mess up stamping concrete, you may have to replace everything you’ve messed up which costs you time and money.
 Keep that in mind as you decide to create your own concrete stamp and apply it yourself, no matter how small the project.